 2. Send documents through a secure, HIPAA-compliant patient portal.

 PROMs and patient intake forms aside, there are other ways to boost patient trust and engagement through secure data-sharing.
 HIPAA has given patients the right to obtain copies their own medical records, and many savvy, health-focused patient consumers will do just that.
 But there’s a better way to provide patients with sensitive medical documentation than simply handing over hard copies: the patient document portal.
-According to this infographic from HIMSS, “Facilitating ongoing communication between patients and physicians via apps and online portals can improve engagement rates by 60% or higher.”
+According to the HIMSS, “Facilitating ongoing communication between patients and physicians via apps and online portals can improve engagement rates by 60% or higher.”
 With online document portals, patients can easily receive documents from their provider and safely store them on their computers.
 No more filing away stacks of documents from the therapist’s office, or worse—losing track of sensitive PHI.

 3. Automate patient appointment reminders.